siduction/sidu-manual/data/en/0717-systemd-boot_en.md

 **Features**

 The boot manager sd-boot was developed with the aim of making the boot process fast, simple and secure.
 The user receives a text-based boot menu.
 The display does not need any bells and whistles.
 In keeping with its name, it is deeply integrated into systemd and accesses the services available there. sd-boot creates a visually minimalist boot menu.
 Each menu entry is based on a single, separate text file.
-The configuration for the user interface is rudimentary compared to GRUB and the installation scope, with 32 files and a twentieth of the data volume, is very small.
+The configuration for the user interface is rudimentary compared to GRUB and the installation scope is very small.
 sd-boot is only available for UEFI hardware.
 For this, sd-boot requires an ESP (**E**fi **S**ystem **P**partition).
-An XBOOTLDR partition is also recommended.
+An additional XBOOTLDR partition is especially recommended if you want to dual-boot with Windows and macOS.

 If only the ESP is present, it is mounted under `/boot`.
 For ESP and XBOOTLDR partitions, the ESP is mounted under `/efi` and the XBOOTLDR partition under `/boot`.
-File system drivers for the XBOOTLDR partition may have to be stored under `/efi`.
+Both partitions require a VFAT file system.
-sd-boot can only boot operating systems from partitions of the same medium.
+sd-boot can only boot operating systems from partitions on the same medium.
 To boot operating systems from other media, use the ChainLoader method to GRUB or another boot loader.

-siduction installs the boot manager GRUB automatically.
-It is not possible to select sd-boot during the installation.
-If you switch to sd-boot later, sd-boot creates customized initrd for each kernel present in the system.
-Only with these initrd will sd-boot boot.
+The default boot manager for siduction is GRUB.
+The ISOs also boot using GRUB.
+Starting with siduction 2026.1.0, the *cli-installer* in all flavors allows you to select sd-boot during installation.
+This eliminates the need to change to sd-boot later.
+sd-boot requires a different initrd than GRUB.
+The installer creates this automatically.
+It is important for users to understand that initrds created for GRUB will not boot with sd-boot.

 **systemd-boot functions:**

 - Boot from fully encrypted hard disk.
 - Support for the XBOOTLDR partition.
-- Loading of drop-in drivers.
 - Registering SecureBoot keys.
 - Create a menu entry when installing new kernels.
 - Boot counting